Tips & Tricks for managing art assets

 Content

-Beyond version control, Anchorpoint offers several additional features that can save time and eliminate the need for multiple web tools or software.
+Beyond version control, Anchorpoint offers several additional features that can save time and eliminate the need for multiple web tools or asset management software.

 From creating reusable templates for your project and folder structures, to setting up naming conventions, creating master files that you can reference in other scenes and mapping folders as drives, Anchorpoint can significantly streamline your workflow.